asalber/asalber.github.io/office/excel/manual/introduction.md

 ### Selecting cells, rows, columns, ranges and worksheets
-To select a cell just click on it.
+To select a cell just click it.
 To select a row click the header of the row or press the keys `Shift+Spacebar`.
 To select a column click the header of the column or press the keys `Ctrl+Spacebar`.
-To select a range click on one corner cell and drag the mouse pointer over the desired cells.
+To select a range click one corner cell and drag the mouse pointer over the desired cells.
-To select the whole worksheet click on the top-left corner of the worksheet o press the keys `Ctrl+A`.
+To select the whole worksheet click the top-left corner of the worksheet o press the keys `Ctrl+A`.

 ## Data edition

 ### Insert data
-Data are entered into the cells activating the cell (clicking on it) and typing directly in the cell or in the input bar.
+Data are entered into the cells activating the cell (clicking it) and typing directly in the cell or in the input bar.
+Text entered in a cell spreads to adjacent cells to the right if these cells have no content.
+To confine text to a certain width in the cell, select the cell and click the button `Wrap Text` in the Alignment section on the Home tab of the ribbon.

 Excel has a smart autocomplete feature that proposes completing the data that is typed with some predictions.

 ### Delete data
 To delete the content of a cell simply select the cell and press `Supr` key.
 It's also possible to delete the content of a range of cells in the same way.